Bizzaro/acb-ibkr/README.md

 ## Why?
 T5008 is inaccurate even using a single broker.
 Fractional shares are not included in calculations, exchange rates are also not BoC rates.
 This is common knowledge amongst CPAs and also the CRA itself.

+## New tax season and need a refresher?
+1. Download a new csv from client portal.
+`Reports > Statements > Activity > Period: Annual > Format: CSV > Run`
+2. Place it in `./source`
+3. Update the year in `launch.sh` and run it!
+4. Look for a new file called `schedule3-XXXX.csv` to import
+5. Options trades are excluded from this `csv` and need to be entered manually.

 ## How to use
 1. Sign in to client portal, then go:
 ```